iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > This works well most days but some days doesn't record steps and brisk minutes you have done.<br> :date: __2020-12-02 18:49:02__

 > Makes me go out for a walk even if I dont have much time.
 If I achieve my target I treat myself.<br> :date: __2020-11-29 13:07:56__

-> The app has made me more active, however would be better if it showed distance walked based on an average step length.<br> :date: __2020-11-27 10:50:12__